 The Hecke algebras associated to nonreduced irreducible affine root systems $R$ are defined as the algebras obtained from the appropriate double Coxeter diagram (see \S\ref{sec: nonreduced} and \eqref{DCvsDA}) by specializing the parameters according to their equivalence with respect to the action of the relevant affine Weyl group on $R$.
 We report in Table \ref{table: parameters} the specialization of parameters for all nonreduced irreducible affine root systems and for the reduced root systems for which a specialization is necessary.
-The parameters are denoted by the same symbols as the corresponding generators, but using lowercase letters, with the nodes of $X_n$ being labelled in the conventional fashion (see e.g. \cite{KacInf}*{Table Fin}).
+The parameters are denoted by the same symbols as the corresponding generators, but using lowercase letters, with the nodes of $X_n$ being labelled according to our convention in \S\ref{sec: cl}.

-The action of the groups that appear in the statement of Theorem \ref{thm: autoall} descend to faithful actions as morphisms or anti-morphisms on the relevant algebra $\bH(\dddot{X}_n)$, $\bH({\ddot{X}_n})$, or $\bH(\dddot{C}_n^*)$.
-These actions are trivial on $\F$ except for $\bH(\dddot{C}_n)$ and $\bH(\dddot{C}_n^*)$ where $\wXi(1)$ and, respectively, $\wXi(2)^\prime$ act by permuting the parameters.
+The action of the groups that appear in the statement of Theorem \ref{thm: autoall} descend to faithful actions as morphisms or anti-morphisms on the relevant algebra $\bH(\DDDot{X}_n)$, $\bH({\fH{X}_n})$, or $\bH(\DDot{C}_n)$.
+These actions are trivial on $\F$ except for $\bH(\DDDot{C}_n)$ and $\bH(\DDot{C}_n)$ where $\wXi(1)$ and, respectively, $\wXi(2)^\prime$ act by permuting the parameters.
 This affects the descent of these actions to the Hecke algebras of type $A_{2n}^{(2)}$ and $(BC_n, C_n)$.
-For $(BC_n, C_n)$ only the subgroup of $\wXi(1)$ that acts on parameters by fixing $t_{03}$ (which is isomorphic to $\wGamma(2)^\prime$) will act on the Hecke algebra and for $A_{2n}^{(2)}$ only the subgroup of $\wXi(2)^\prime$ that fixes all parameters (the pure braid group $P_3$) will act on the Hecke algebra.
+For $(BC_n, C_n)$ only the subgroup of $\wXi(1)$ that acts on parameters by fixing $\th_{03}$ (which is isomorphic to $\wGamma(2)^\prime$) will act on the Hecke algebra and for $A_{2n}^{(2)}$ only the subgroup of $\wXi(2)^\prime$ that fixes all parameters (the pure braid group $P_3$) will act on the Hecke algebra.